neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **IVS-06 (SA-08): Infrastructure & Virtualization Security Network Security**

-**Desc:** Network environments and virtual instances shall be designed and configured to restrict and monitor traffic between trusted and untrusted connections.
+**Description:** Network environments and virtual instances shall be designed and configured to restrict and monitor traffic between trusted and untrusted connections.
 These configurations shall be reviewed at least annually, and supported by a documented justification for use for all allowed services, protocols, and ports, and by compensating controls.

 **IVS-09 (SA-09)**